Welcome back to this series on architecting applications and systems with scaling in mind.

 API path defined.
 Let’s assume that /reports

-keeps bogging down our cluster due to it’s heavy CPU and DB use, but is a service that is relatively infrequently used.
+keeps bogging down our cluster due to its heavy CPU and database use, but is a service that is relatively infrequently used.
 But we don’t want it clogging up the processing pipeline of the rest of our cluster.

 Let’s add an “API Gateway”, or even just a “Reverse Proxy” (for example, Nginx would suffice) that would have the ability to route traffic based on the HTTP request paths.
 We can use this to isolate the “expensive” /reports